reinielfc/lrn-ps-java8-lambda-design-patterns/2-IntroducingDefaultMethodsToChainAndComposeFunctions.note.md

 }
 ```

-> - function composition works the opposite way than function chaining
+- function composition works the opposite way than function chaining
->   - with chaining, you define the order that functions are applied
+  - with chaining, you define the order that functions are applied
->   - with composition, you apply a function to result of the previous one
+  - with composition, you apply a function to result of the previous one
->   - only possible with the Function interface
+  - only possible with the Function interface
-> - identity function returns the same argument it was given
+- identity function returns the same argument it was given

-### **`OUTPUT`**
+### `OUTPUT`
 ```text
 readFahrenheit.apply(meteo) = 50.0
 readFahrenheit.apply(meteo) = 50.0